JadeEmm/hugging-face-agents-course/units/en/unit2/smolagents/party_planner_agent_app.md

 **An AI-powered assistant designed to suggest creative party ideas and help with event planning.**

-This project leverages agent-based tools to generate customized party themes, suggest menus, and recommend catering services, making it easier to plan unique and exciting events.
-Powered by the Qwen model from Hugging Face, this tool is perfect for anyone looking to organize a themed party with ease.
+This project leverages agent-based tools to generate customised party themes, suggest menus, and recommend catering services, making it easier to plan unique and exciting events.
+Powered by Qwen/Qwen2.5-Coder-32B-Instruct and HfApiModel , this tool is perfect for anyone looking to organise a themed party with ease.

 ### Features:
 - **Party Theme Generator**: Generates creative party themes like "Classic Hollywood," "Glamour Masquerade," and "Futuristic City."